 by Jan Rumble and Nat Nichols

-The author gave an overview of the changes to assemblages and the associated tiers: DSR in Central GOA (CG)/Western GOA (WG)/West Yakutat (WY) is Tier 6; DSR except yelloweye rockfish (YE) in Southeast Outside is Tier 6 and YE in SEO is Tier 5 with two-index multi-area random effects model (REMA).
-There were some updates to the input data including updated ADFG ROV data for NSEO and YAK; because of staffing, equipment and funding, no ROV surveys will be conducted going forward.
+The author gave an overview of the changes to assemblages and the associated tiers: DSR in Central GOA (CG)/Western GOA (WG)/West Yakutat (WY) is Tier 6; DSR except yelloweye rockfish (YE) in Southeast Outside is Tier 6 and YE in SEO is Tier 5, assessed using a two-index multi-area random effects model (REMA).
+There were some updates to the input data including updated ADFG ROV survey data for NSEO and EYKT and updated IPHC survey data for 2023 and 2023; because of staffing, equipment and funding, no ROV surveys are currently planned for future years.

-The changes to the model: including DSR species in WG/CG/WY assessment, which was previously in the GOA Other Rockfish, all of these species are managed as Tier 6.
-The biggest change to the model was the YE natural mortality value, from 0.02 to 0.044, which leads to a more than doubling of the ABC and OFL.
-In addition, the IPHC longline survey CPUE index was standardized and kg per hook was used; this is secondary index of abundance and spatially stratified.
-SEO assessment was done for YE and then added in the ABC for other DSR species.
+A major change in the assessment is that it now includes DSR species in WG/CG/WY , which were previously assessed as part of the GOA Other Rockfish stock complex; all of these species are managed as Tier 6.
+The biggest methodological change was the YE natural mortality value, changed from 0.02 to 0.044.
+In addition, the authors standardized the IPHC longline survey CPUE index and changed the CPUE units from numbers per hook to kg per hook.
+The CPUE index is used as a secondary index of abundance in the REMA model and is spatially stratified.
+The OFL and ABC for SEO are calculated by adding together the Tier 5-based quantities for SEO YE and the Tier 6-based quantities for the other SEO DSR species in the complex.

-The author noted that if the current DSR split out had been done from 2020-2024, the CG/WG/WY DSR catches would have been above the ABC and OFL.
-Industry commented that pre-2020 catches should be examined because these would have been lower and not exceeded ABC and OFLs.
-SEO DSR catch includes commercial, subsistence, and recreational fisheries.
+The author noted that if the current OFL and ABC for CG/WG/WY DSR had been in place in 2022 and 2023, the CG/WG/WY DSR catches would have exceeded the ABC.
+Industry commented that pre-2020 catches should be examined because these would have been lower and not exceeded ABCs.

-There were questions about the stock assessment responsibilities between the State of Alaska (SOA) and NOAA/NMFS; who is doing this assessment?
-Caitlin Stern from SOA and Kristen Omori from NOAA/NMFS are conducting this joint assessment.
+There was a question about the division of stock assessment responsibilities between the State of Alaska (SOA) and NOAA/NMFS.
+Caitlin Stern from SOA is the lead assessment author and Kristen Omori from NOAA/NMFS contributed sections on the CG/WG/WY DSR stock complex to this joint assessment.

-Plan Team: There was discussion on IPHC CPUE standardization, suggestions from PT members included treating the data as compositional data and using information about total catch of other species; examining target versus non target versus empty hooks.
+Plan Team: There was discussion on IPHC CPUE standardization.
+Suggestions from PT members included treating the data as compositional data and using information about total catch of other species as well as examining target versus non target versus empty hooks.
 Also, one team member recommended using the mode instead of the median from the standard GAM package.
 Also discussed, because of the loss of the ROV data, IPHC longline CPUE will be more heavily relied on, and because of this, this survey should be examined more closely.
-IPHC is dropping some of their survey stations in the future which may have an effect on estimates, looking at the stations that are dropped and the composition of the catch is important along station distribution.
+IPHC is dropping some of their survey stations in the future which may have an effect on estimates.
+Looking at the stations that are dropped and the composition of the catch is important along station distribution.
 There has been a large reduction of stations in the SE part of the IPHC survey; this will negatively impact the assessment.

-Author: The CIE recommendation changed natural mortality from 0.02 to 0.044 which would increase the YE biomass by 42% from last assessment; only recommending a reduction in the max ABC for YE not for all DSR.
-The author recommended reducing the resulting ABC with this new mortality rate by 20% because this newly calculated biomass resulted in a drastic increase in ABC and was also concerned about the lack of ROV generated estimates in the future.
+Authors: Following the CIE reviewer recommendations, the authors changed the value of natural mortality from 0.02 to 0.044.
+The author recommended reducing the SEO yelloweye ABC with by 20% due to concerns about more rapid changes in the estimated biomass than have ever been seen previously and the lack of ADFG ROV survey data for 2024 as well as in the future.